wang-q/ddr/pfam.md

 ### alfpy

-Very fast, but unable to distinguish different structural domains from the similarity results
+Very fast, but unable to distinguish different domains from the similarity results

 ```shell
 cd $HOME/data/ddr/pfam35